 |Ship's Channel Cay||0.3 mi.
 East of Central Ship Channel Cay||Ship Channel Cay||East|

-Do you want to enjoy more of your vacation outside?
+Do you hope to enjoy more of your vacation seeing the local flaura and fauna?
 You may be happy to find out that the island has a popular nature preserve nearby.

 Exuma Cays Land and Sea Park is a nature preserve located on Shroud Cay, South-Southeast of Normans Cay.
 Exuma Cays Land and Sea Park was the first established marine fishery reserve in the Caribbean.
 Since 1958, this 176 square mile property has protected its gorgeous anchorages and sea life.